"

 - Overheating brought on by a fever or a high body temperature

-Certain individuals, including infants, children, athletes, and those with compromised sweat ducts or skin conditions, are more prone to developing heat rash.
+Certain individuals, including infants, children, athletes, and those with compromised sweat glands or skin conditions, are more prone to developing heat rash.

 2. Identifying Heat Rash